Fantasy football (gridiron): Standard and PPR scoring

-Pure-scoring and pure-yardage leagues

-A pure-scoring system awards fantasy points based solely on touchdowns, field goals, and extra points scored by a team's players.
-Many of the original fantasy football leagues were pure-scoring leagues as this provided for easier tracking of team points throughout the season.
-As the game matured and moved online, tracking yardage became easier and more sophisticated scoring configurations were adopted.
-In pure-yardage leagues, points may only be scored by accumulating passing, rushing, or receiving yards.

 Individual defensive player (IDP)

 An alternative method for scoring defense is individual defensive player (IDP) scoring.
 Rather than awarding points for the on-field actions of entire defensive units, IDP scoring awards points for plays made by individual players.
 Such plays may include tackles, sacks, interceptions, quarterback hits, safeties, and other defensive statistics.

 Additional customization

 Most fantasy websites allow leagues to customize their own scoring options.
 Some leagues award bonus points to players for exceptional performances.
 For example, NFL.com allows leagues to customize scoring to award bonus points for a player who passes for over 300 yards in a game or scores a touchdown of over 40 yards, among others.
 NFL.com also allows players to earn points in statistical categories that are not traditionally a part of fantasy scoring, such as pass attempts or yards gained on kickoff and punt returns.
 In addition to earning or losing fantasy points based on real-life points allowed, team defenses may also earn or lose points based on real-life yards allowed.
 ESPN even allows custom scoring for punting yards, touchbacks, and punting average.